FlipByBlink/LockInNote/README.md

 - You can also select the alignment of multiple lines, the display pattern when no text is entered, and more.

-- Sync notes between devices by iCloud
+- Sync notes between devices by iCloud.

 - Share sheets allow you to easily share text to other applications.(iOS, iPadOS, visionOS)